spatialthoughts/qgis-tutorials/es/_sources/docs/3/vector_styling_expressions.rst.txt

   .. image:: /static/3/vector_styling_expressions/images/3.png
     :align: center

-4. Double-click on the default rule to enter the :guilabel:`Edit Rule` dialog..
+4. Double-click on the default rule to enter the :guilabel:`Edit Rule` dialog.

   .. image:: /static/3/vector_styling_expressions/images/4.png
     :align: center

-5. To filter using an expression, Click the Filter :guilabel:`ε`.
+5. To filter using an expression, click the Filter :guilabel:`ε`.

   .. image:: /static/3/vector_styling_expressions/images/5.png
     :align: center

 6. You have entered the :guilabel:`Expression Builder`.
 This dialog provides the main interface to write expressions and can be accessed in many ways.
 It contains an input box on the left, a list of functions in the middle and a help box on the right.

   .. image:: /static/3/vector_styling_expressions/images/6.png
     :align: center